SaghatelyanLab/clusterAnalysis/README.md

 This pipeline was used to investigate clusters related to the migrations of different populations : https://www.cell.com/stem-cell-reports/fulltext/S2213-6711(22)00100-X

 However, this pipeline can be use for any biological dataset.
-Please if you use this code, please, cite us :
+Please if you use this code, cite us :

 `Ferreira A, Bressan C, Hardy SV, Saghatelyan A. Deciphering heterogeneous populations of migrating cells based on the computational assessment of their dynamic properties.
 Stem Cell Reports.
 2022 Mar 17. `